PRP Fertility MD Logo

 In ovarian PRP treatment, the concentrated platelet-rich plasma is placed directly into the ovaries using ultrasound guidance.
 Researchers are studying whether the growth factors in PRP may influence the ovarian environment, potentially supporting follicular activity and ovarian responsiveness in some patients.

-Who May Be a Candidate for Ovarian Rejuvenation?
+Who May Be a Candidate for PRP Ovarian Rejuvenation?

 Ovarian rejuvenation with PRP is being explored by patients who are facing specific fertility challenges and are interested in emerging treatment options.
 Not every patient is a candidate, and a thorough evaluation by a reproductive endocrinologist is necessary before any treatment decisions are made.

-• Women with premature ovarian insufficiency (POI), a condition in which the ovaries lose normal function before age 40
+• Premature ovarian insufficiency (POI), a condition in which the ovaries lose normal function before age 40

-• Women who have undergone multiple IVF cycles without achieving the desired response or outcome
+• Multiple IVF cycles without achieving the desired response or outcome

-• Women experiencing concerns about egg quality or poor ovarian response during fertility treatment
+• Poor egg quality or poor ovarian response during fertility treatment

 Every patient's fertility situation is different.
-During a consultation, our fertility specialists review prior testing, fertility history, and treatment goals to determine whether PRP ovarian rejuvenation may be appropriate to discuss as part of an individualized fertility plan.
+During a consultation, our fertility specialists review prior testing, fertility history, and treatment goals to determine whether PRP ovarian rejuvenation may be appropriate for your individualized fertility plan.

 For patients experiencing thin endometrial lining or implantation challenges, a separate PRP approach involving the uterine cavity may also be discussed.
-Learn about uterine PRP →
+Learn about uterine or endometrial PRP →

-PRP ovarian rejuvenation is performed at Advanced Fertility Center of Texas as a minimally invasive outpatient procedure.
-The treatment involves four main steps.
+PRP ovarian rejuvenation involves a multi-step process using your own platelet-rich plasma to support ovarian tissue.
+The procedure is performed at Advanced Fertility Center of Texas in Houston as a minimally invasive outpatient procedure.

 1